 - They have maintained an average of at least three concurrent views over the last month.

-Here are the most common ways that people find themselves making money from Twitch:
+Here are the most common ways that streamers earn money from Twitch:

 Twitch allows its influencers to provide exclusive perks (extra videos, emojis, etc.) for viewers who subscribe to their channel.
 Subscriptions start at $4.99 (Twitch has two additional tiers at $9.99 and $24.99).
 Twitch broadcasters get 50% of each subscription fee.
 After becoming a well-known Twitch partner, you may be able to negotiate a higher percentage of what you can earn through subs alone.

 Note: Each September, Twitch holds a SUBtember event where subscriptions are offered at a discount to new subscribers.
-This will typically help channels who are aiming for specific milestones.
+This will typically help channels that are aiming for specific milestones.